mschuchard/concourse-github-issue-resource/README.md

 ### `in`: currently unused

-This ignores any inputs and quickly dummies outputs, and therefore is primarily useful for enforcing a useful `check` step with minimal overhead.
+This ignores any inputs and quickly dummies outputs, and therefore is primarily useful for executing an efficient `check` step with minimal overhead.

 ### `out`: creates a Github issue

-The `out` step creates a Github issue according to the input parameters below.
-The number of the created Github issue is written to a file at `/opt/resource/issue_number.txt` so that it can be re-used later in the build (especially for a subsequent `check` step to trigger based on the status of the Github issue created during this step).
+The `out` step creates a Github issue (in the future will also update an issue) according to the input parameters below.
+The number of the created Github issue is written to a file at `/opt/resource/issue_number.txt` so that it can be re-used later in the build (especially for a subsequent `check` step to trigger Concourse steps based on the status of the Github issue created during this step).

 The metadata output from this step contains the number, labels, assignees, and milestone for the issue.

-- `title`: _required_ The title of the Github issue.
+- `title`: _required_ The title of the written Github issue.

-- `body`: _optional_ The body of the Github issue.
+- `body`: _optional_ The body of the written Github issue.

-- `labels`: _optional_ A list of labels for the Github issue.
+- `labels`: _optional_ (value currently ignored) The list of labels for the written Github issue.

-- `assignees`: _optional_ A list of assignees for the Github issue.
+- `assignees`: _optional_ (value currently ignored) The list of assignees for the written Github issue.

-- `milestone`: _optional_ The milestone number to associate with the issue during creation.
+- `milestone`: _optional_ The milestone numeric ID to associate with the written Github issue.

-- `state`: _optional_
+- `state`: _optional_ (value currently ignored) The desired state of the updated issue (future feature).
+This can be either `Open` or `Closed`.

 ## Example